syncfusion-content/blazor-docs/blazor/maps/annotations.md

 documentation: ug
 ---

-# Annotations
+# Annotations in Blazor Maps component

-Annotations are used to mark a specific area of interest in the map area with texts, shapes, or images.
-You can add any number of annotations to the maps.
+Annotations are used to mark the specific area of interest in the Maps with texts, shapes, or images.
+Any number of annotations can be added to the Maps component.

 ## Annotation

-By using the `ContentTemplate` property of [MapsAnnotation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsAnnotation.html) object, you can either specify the ID of an element or specify the code to create a new element that needs to be displayed in the gauge area.
+By using the `ContentTemplate` property of [MapsAnnotation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsAnnotation.html), text content or an HTML element can be specified to render a new HTML element in Maps.

 ```cshtml
 @using Syncfusion.Blazor.Maps